istvano/ubuntu-dev-machine-setup/README.md

   - add Visual Studio Code apt repo
   - install Visual Studio Code
   - install some popular Visual Studio Code extensions
-- **role: privacy**
-  - install tor
-  - configure tor to run at boot and prevent using certain countries as exit nodes
-    - edit `/etc/tor/torrc` if necessary
-  - install proxychains
-  - configure proxychains to use tor.
-View [my Medium story](https://fazlearefin.medium.com/tunneling-traffic-over-tor-network-using-proxychains-34c77ec32c0f) to see how to use it
-    - edit `/etc/proxychains4.conf` if necessary
-  - install metadata anonymization toolkit
 - **role: security**
   - install ClamAV (antivirus) and ClamAV GNOME interface.
 Manual scan from nautilus or from CLI using `clamscan`; clamd not installed for its huge memory footprint
   - install firejail for sanboxing applications